Not too long ago on Facebook, I got a question about acrylic flooring that had become cloudy.

 Cloudy or dull finishes on acrylic flooring is caused by tiny nicks and scratches that get filled with dirt, over time.
 You ask where do the nicks and scratches in my linoleum come from?
 Outside.
 (You can also chemically etch -scratch- the surface of your flooring and create that delicious cloudy haze, too)

 That’s why using doormats is so important.
 Relatively people, relatively.
-I’m not saying saving your linoleum is the same as saving a life, but you will end up saving some cash in the long run and who doesn’t want to do that?
+I’m not saying that saving your linoleum is the same as saving a life, but you will end up saving some cash in the long run and who doesn’t want to do that?

 So much to our chagrin we find the solution to our problem -cloudy, dull flooring- comes through preventative maintenance.